Zero Waste is a visionary solution for a sustainable future that proposes practical ways to redesign how resources and materials flow through society.

 The State allocated approximately $1 million from its general fund in the 2014-15 fiscal year to help develop plans to expand recycling across the state, and the Governor’s Recycling Council is scheduled to recommend major upgrades to Michigan’s recycling infrastructure later this year.
 The coalition urged them to:

-The new state funding and attention for recycling is the strongest support for recycling from Lansing in over 20 years.
+The new state funding and attention to recycling is the strongest support for recycling from Lansing in over 20 years.

 “Incineration is also an environmental justice issue.
 Low-income and minority communities are disproportionately burdened by these environmental hazards.
 Detroit, a largely African-American and Latino community, is home to one of the country’s largest incinerators.
 The facility’s emissions contribute to Detroit’s poor air quality and high asthma death rates, about twice the state average.
 If the real human and environmental costs of incineration were taken into account, incineration costs would far exceed those of recycling."